prody/ProDy/doc/reports/pypi_statistics.rst

 Python code
 -------------------------------------------------------------------------------

-The following code is used for retrieving the statistics and generating a comma-seperated values (CSV) file:
+The following code is used for retrieving the statistics:

 .. literalinclude:: /pyps.py